Large Language Model as a Policy Teacher for Training Reinforcement Learning Agents: LLM4Teach

+The learning process is summarized in Algorithm \ref{alg: ours}.
 The policy of the student agent, denoted as $\pi_\theta(\cdot|s)$, is learned by minimizing the following loss function:

 where $\mathcal{L}_{\text{RL}}(\theta)$ denotes the traditional loss used in RL algorithms to encode the feedback from the environment.
 This loss is typically designed to maximize the expected return or rewards obtained by the agent.
-We incorporate the teacher agent's guidance into the student agent's learning process by introducing a cross-entropy term $\mathcal{H}\left(\pi_T(\cdot|s)|| \pi_\theta(\cdot|s)\right)$.
-This term captures the Kullback-Leibler (KL) divergence between the policy of the student agent and the policy $\pi_T(\cdot|s)$ of the teacher agent.
+We incorporate the teacher agent's guidance into the student agent's learning process by introducing the regularization term $\mathcal{H}\left(\pi_T(\cdot|s)|| \pi_\theta(\cdot|s)\right)$ that describes the difference between the teacher policy $\pi_T(\cdot|s)$ and the student policy.
+This term captures the Kullback-Leibler (KL) divergence or Wasserstein distance between those two policies.
 To control the extent to which the student agent relies on the teacher agent, we introduce an annealing parameter $\lambda$.
-When $\lambda$ is set to zero, the learning process reduces to a standard RL process without any influence from the teacher agent.
+When $\lambda$ is set to zero, the learning process of the student agent reduces to a standard RL process without any influence from the teacher agent.

 We initialize the annealing parameter $\lambda$ with larger values during the initial stages of training.
 This setup ensures that the student agent pays more attention to the guidance provided by the LLM-based teacher agent, aiming to align its policy with that of the teacher.

-As the training progresses, we gradually decay $\lambda$, reducing its value over time.
-This decay allows the student agent to shift its focus towards maximizing its expected return through the RL loss.
+As the training progresses, we gradually decay $\lambda$, allowing the student agent to shift its focus towards maximizing its expected return.
 By reducing the influence of the teacher's guidance, the student agent becomes more independent in its decision-making process and emphasizes its own learned policy.
+Specially, the annealing schedule used is designed as follow:

+where $i$ represents the index of the training iteration, $k$ represents the decay rate, $\lambda_0$ is the initial value of $\lambda$, $\lambda_c$ is a constant value smaller than $\lambda_0$, which is maintained from the $i_1$th iteration to the $i_2$th iteration, $i_2$ indicates the point at which the connection to the LLM-based teacher agent is closed.
+For more details on the annealing schedule used in our experiments, see Appendix A.7.